TaggrNetwork/Taggr/docs/WHITEPAPER.md

 Upon joining a realm, users implicitly agree to its terms and conditions.

+Currently, `$realm_revenue_percentage%` of revenue generated inside the realm is shared with its controllers.

 ## Content and Behavior Policy

 Decentralization does not equate to lawlessness!